clearboxco/findyourhome.io/README.md

 ### Main Interface

-#### Directory Structure
+#### Content Delivery
-The HTML is stored in the parent directory.
-The CSS pages are stored in a css directory and are referenced by the HTML.
+The CSS pages are stored in a css directory and are referenced by the HTML as stylesheets.

 Javascript plug-ins are delivered through CDN requests in the HTML.

-The native Javascript is separated into conceptual pieces within the index.js file.
+#### Navigating index.js
 General function utilities, global variables, and mapping structures are declared first.

 Following that, the Javascript for each webpage is divided into 2 sections: Function Definitions and Function Attachments.